Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 #### Picking the right platforms and tools for cross platform development

-Now that I've short listed an array of viable platforms and tools I am going to look at the pros and cons of each in order to select my final candidates for adoption.
+Now that I've short listed an array of viable platforms and tools for cross platform development I am going to look at the advantages and disadvantages of each in order to select my final candidates for adoption.

 **Angular JS or React JS with PhoneGap**